-Turkish opposition leads Erdogan's AK Party in Ankara mayor race
+Turkish opposition set to seize Ankara in major setback for Erdogan

 “The aim behind the increasing attacks toward our country ahead of the elections is to block the road of the big, strong Turkey,” Erdogan told a rally in Istanbul on Saturday.

-In Istanbul, AKP candidate and former prime minister Binali Yildirim had 49.7 percent of votes, 1.9 percentage points ahead of his CHP rival, after just under 90 percent of ballot boxes were opened, broadcaster NTV said.
+In Istanbul, AKP candidate and former prime minister Binali Yildirim had 48.8 percent of votes, just 0.2 percentage points ahead of his CHP rival, after 98 percent of ballot boxes were opened, broadcaster NTV said.

 The election was marred by violence in the southeast and Istanbul.